CliffS/ikea-tradfri/README.md

   process.exit 1
 ```

-There is a third parameter to `new Tradfri`.
+There are two more parameters to `new Tradfri`.
 This is so that you may
 pass in a custom logger.
 Unless you pass in a function here, the [debug]
 module will be used with the key `ikea-tradfri`.
-If you pass in a function here,
+If you pass in a function
+as the third parameter, it should itself
-it should expect two parameters: a message and a level.
-Also the
+expect two parameters: a message and a level.
+If the fourth parameter to `new tradfri` is `true`, the custom logging
-function will be passed down to the [node-tradrfi-client] library.
+function will also be passed down to the [node-tradrfi-client] library.

 All example code below assumes you have the `tradftri` variable above.